2023 Solar Incentives Guide for Westminster, CO - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit will apply to you, reach out to your local Westminster solar installation company.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to reach out to your local Westminster solar panel installers with your questions.

 State & Local Solar Incentives